danyramirezg/kotlin-retrofit-coroutine/README.md

 # kotlin-retrofit-coroutines
-This app retrieves data from a Dog API
+This app retrieves data from a Dog API using Retrofit

 ## Images